 Conviction of misdemeanor drug possession can result in 6 – 18 months in county jail, as well as up to $5,000 in fines.

-Felony drug possession charges apply to having schedule II and I controlled substances such as:
+Felony drug possession charges apply to having more than 4 grams of schedule II and I controlled substances such as:

 If convicted of felony drug possession in Denver, potential penalties include 6 – 12 months in the Colorado Department of Corrections, 1 year of parole, and also fines of up to $100,000.